-We have audited the accompanying financial statements of Clark Regional Wastewater District, as of and for the year ended December 31, 2021, and the related notes to the financial statements, which collectively comprise the District's basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the Clark Regional Wastewater District as of and for the year then ended December 31, 2022, and the related notes to the financial statements, which collectively comprise the District's basic financial statements as listed in the financial section of our report.

-In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, financial position Clark Regional Wastewater District, as of year ended December 31, 2021 and changes in financial position and cash flows thereof for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the financial position of the Clark Regional Wastewater District, as of December 31, 2022, and the changes in financial position and cash flows thereof for the year then ended in accordance with accounting principles generally accepted in the United States of America.